• Skip to primary navigation

 Very dark roasts destroy coffee’s most beneficial components and lead most people to pad their diets and waistlines with cream and sugar.

-Also roasting coffees dark at high temperatures can destroy the polyphenols and can even generate acrylamide, which is a carcinogenic chemical.
-There is a chart on page 108 in the hardcover edition that shows the complete collapse of chlorogenic acid levels as the roasting temperature is increased.
+Also, roasting coffee dark at high temperatures can destroy the polyphenols and even generate acrylamide, a carcinogenic chemical.
+A chart on page 108 in the hardcover edition shows the complete collapse of chlorogenic acid levels as the roasting temperature is increased.

-In tests, the author measured 30% loss in chlorogenic acids in light roasts, 50% in medium roasts, and almost 90% in dark roasts.
-And while the good chlorogenic acid levels are falling during the roast, the bad acrylamide levels are rising.
+In tests, the author measured a 30% loss in chlorogenic acids in light roasts, 50% in medium roasts, and almost 90% in dark roasts.
+While the good chlorogenic acid levels are falling during the roast, the bad acrylamide levels are rising.

 What the Book Missed

-There is no question that the book was strongly biased towards the benefits of coffee, which seem to be mostly about high levels of anti-oxidants that one could get just as easily from blueberries and other “super foods”.
+There is no question that the book was strongly biased towards the benefits of coffee.
+These benefits seem mostly about high levels of antioxidants that one could get just as easily from blueberries and other “super foods.”
 The problem that was glossed over was sleep.

-A true conversation on the health of a coffee drinker would balance the benefits (polyphenols) while at the same time addressing the role caffeine has on the different stages of sleep.
+A true conversation on the health of a coffee drinker would balance the benefits (polyphenols) while addressing the role caffeine has on the different stages of sleep.

 Last Words